35 Amazing Facts About Disney World Only Insiders Know

-Not all of the creatures in the Animal Kingdom love the daytime.
+Not all of the creatures in Disney’s Animal Kingdom love the daytime.
 To see the park’s nocturnal animals in their element, visitors can go on a thrilling nighttime safari.
-In addition to a trek through the Harambe Wildlife Reserve after-hours, the experience also includes a meal of African-inspired dishes paired with regional beer and wine.
+In addition to a trek through the Harambe Wildlife Reserve after hours, the experience also includes a meal of African-inspired dishes paired with regional beer and wine.

 You can ditch the expensive resorts and pitch a tent instead.